Fed's Williams calls for further gradual US rate hikes

 - Posted 18 Jan 2017 07:05

-SACRAMENTO: San Francisco Federal Reserve Bank President John Williams on Tuesday called for gradual U.S. interest-rate hikes over the next few years to keep the economy from overheating and ultimately falling into recession.
+SACRAMENTO: San Francisco Federal Reserve Bank President John Williams on Tuesday (Jan 17) called for gradual US interest-rate hikes over the next few years to keep the economy from overheating and ultimately falling into recession.

-With the unemployment rate at 4.7 percent, the U.S. economy has reached full employment, Williams said, adding that inflation is on track to reach the Fed's 2-percent goal over the next couple of years.
+With the unemployment rate at 4.7 per cent, the US economy has reached full employment, Williams said, adding that inflation is on track to reach the Fed's two per cent goal over the next couple of years.

+"If we wait too long to remove monetary accommodation, we hazard allowing imbalances to grow, requiring us to play catch-up, and not leaving much room to manoeuvre."

-The Fed last month raised its target range for short-term interest rates by a quarter of a percentage point, to 0.5 percent to 0.75 percent, and signaled it would probably raise rates three more times this year.
+The Fed last month raised its target range for short-term interest rates by a quarter of a percentage point, to 0.5 per cent to 0.75 per cent, and signalled it would probably raise rates three more times this year.

 - Reuters